crowdtap/monocle/README.md

 - [Dragonfly](https://github.com/markevans/dragonfly) "A Ruby Rack-based gem for on-the-fly processing" (This is based on ImageMagick)
 - [Magickly](http://magickly.jux.com/) Image manipulation as a (plugin-able) service (This is base on Dragonfly)

-Thanks and :+1: & Kudos to the people behind these projects.
+:+1: & Kudos to the people behind these projects.

 ## License - TBD